Academic Advising for Undergraduate Students

 Academic Departments (Advising for Majors and Minors)

 Major and minor advising is offered by faculty members in each department.
-Some departments assign advisors; others provide lists of advisors and permit students to choose their own advisor.
-Contact the department for referral to an advisor.
+Some departments assign advisors and others provide lists of advisors and permit students to choose their own advisor.
+Contact the department for a referral to an advisor.

 Undergraduate Advising Center

-The Undergraduate Advising Center is staffed by counselors and peer advisors committed to providing guidance and information to help undergraduate students have a successful college experience.
-Information regarding advising programs is available on the University website, www.sfsu.edu/~advising.
-Along with general academic advising information, the Undergraduate Advising Center provides the following services:
+The Undergraduate Advising Center is staffed by professional counselors committed to providing guidance and information to first-year freshman and undeclared undergraduate students so they have a successful college experience.
+The Undergraduate Advising Center provides the following services:

-Academic advisors in the Undergraduate Advising Center help students make informed and satisfying decisions about academic goals that are best suited to their interests and needs.
-Workshops, resource materials, and appointments are available.
+The Undergraduate Advising Center is the home base for undeclared students.
+Undeclared students are assigned counselors who help them make informed decisions about academic goals that are best suited to their interests and needs.
+Counselors provide appointments, workshops, and online resources to help students toward declaration.

 Orientation is a must for all incoming students.
-Orientations are scheduled during the summer and winter prior to each semester.
-Information materials regarding Orientation are sent to all newly admitted students.
-Advisors in the Undergraduate Advising Center participate in the orientations and assist students with selecting and registering for classes for their first semester.
+Orientations are scheduled during the summer and winter prior to each fall and spring semester.
+Registration information regarding orientation is sent to all newly admitted students.
+Counselors in the Undergraduate Advising Center advise and assist freshman students with selecting and registering for classes for their first semester during orientation.

-Students who attended SF State in the past (readmit students) may make an appointment in the Undergraduate Advising Center to discuss the possibility of readmission.
+Undeclared students who attended SF State in the past (readmit students) may make an appointment in the Undergraduate Advising Center to discuss the possibility and process of readmission.
+Declared students, including pre-majors, should make an appointment with their college resource center to discuss the possibility and process of readmission.

 Faculty and staff throughout the University provide academic advising.
 The goal of advising is threefold: